 THE FUTURE LOOKS BRIGHT AND CREATIVE - 2021

-Then to what’s in store for us.
-After a very challenging year 2020 our work in progress at the moment is Grandi, our hotel number 8.
+Then to our latest.
+After a very challenging year 2020 we managed to open up our hotel number 8; Grandi by Center Hotels.
 Located in the new creative harbour district, Grandi was previously home to the machine shop for Héðinn, a well-known marine engineering and steelworks company.
-Now, being changed to a spectacular hotel with 230 beautiful rooms, restaurant, cafe and meeting rooms.
-We can’t wait to open that treasure up and welcome our guests to a wonderful location to stay at while they enjoy what Reykjavík and Iceland has to offer.
+Now the building has beem changed to a spectacular hotel with 195 beautiful rooms, restaurant, cafe and meeting rooms.
+The hotels feel and the location makes Grandi an excellent choice for those that want to be in the now and enjoy what Reykjavík and Iceland has to offer.
 It's been a long and fun journey for the whole family whereas all three children and later on grand children have at some point taken part in the family business.
 Maron with technical requirements, Sara as the Director of Sales & Marketing and now the CCO, Anna Ólöf in the Sales department and the reception, Kristófer junior as a part of the sales team.
 And of course all the extended family members which includes our 350 wonderful employees helping us serve our guests by creating a memorable and unique Icelandic hospitality experience that captures the essence of the island and makes our guests feel welcome, valued and truly at home.